YarinCodes/auto-zoom-meetings-join/README.md

 <br>

 ## Automatic Meeting Join
-a simple python script which joins your zoom meetins which works on image recognition.<br>
+a simple python script which joins your zoom meetins and works on image recognition.<br>
 the script will join without audio and without audio so you can keep sleeping.

 ## Requirements